Prymaldark/BuilderBotStart/README.md

 No technology is unlocked.
 No existing items are changed.
 No new items are added.

-Originally forked from [Peppe Bot Start](https://mods.factorio.com/mods/Peppe/PeppeBotStart), then again from [OneBit](https://mods.factorio.com/mods/onebit/AdequateBotStart), and then again from [ZeroSerenity](https://mods.factorio.com/mod/MegaBotStart), and again from [afaulconbridge](https://github.com/afaulconbridge/UberBotStart).
+Originally forked from [Peppe Bot Start](https://mods.factorio.com/mods/Peppe/PeppeBotStart), then [OneBit](https://mods.factorio.com/mods/onebit/AdequateBotStart), then [ZeroSerenity](https://mods.factorio.com/mod/MegaBotStart), and [afaulconbridge](https://github.com/afaulconbridge/UberBotStart).